Silver Bullet

 something this movie has that no other movie has: A motor-powered wheelchair/cart that can outrace cars.

 acting: Corey Haim is the wheelchair-bound kid who figures it all out first.
-Gary Busey is great as his fun-loving uncle who helps him out.
+Gary Busey is a hoot as his alcoholic, fun-loving uncle who helps him out both in general and then with the werewolf problem.
 Everett McGill is the town pastor who can't keep the worried flock under control.
 Terry O'Quinn (long before his Lost days) is the town sheriff.

 final word: Simple, well-done drama/monster movie.